top of page

 SARAH SCOTT, HBSC

-Sarah C. Scott (she/her) is a PhD student in the Health, Adaptation, Research on Trauma (HART) Laboratory.
+Sarah C. Scott (she/her) is a PhD student at the University of Toronto.
 Her interdisciplinary research interests include stress physiology and psychology, trauma (specifically psychosocial), intersectional identity and resilience interventions.
 She has performed research in a variety of fields, including behavioural neuroscience, anatomical biology, decision neuroscience, clinical neuropsychology and currently stress psychology.
-Her current research involves investigating the roles of sex and gender in a novel heart rate variability biofeedback (HRVBF) intervention to improve post-traumatic stress injury symptoms in first responders.
-Sarah also developed a therapeutic horticulture program at the University of Toronto Mississauga to improve mental and physical wellness of undergraduate students, and is a master instructor for the international Performance, Resilience and Efficiency Program (iPREP), in which she has travelled internationally to train frontline officers on physiological techniques to improve autonomic system activation in high stress situations.
-Sarah is an awardee of the Canadian Graduate Scholarship – Masters Grant.
+Her current research involves investigating the role of sexual minority identity, coping and HRV.
+Sarah also developed a therapeutic horticulture intervention at the University of Toronto Mississauga to improve mental and physical wellness of undergraduate students.
+Sarah is an awardee of two Canadian Graduate Scholarships.

 Check out Sarah’s publication in the Journal of Clinical and Experimental Neuropsychology: Berezuk, C., Scott, S. C., Black, S. E., & Zakzanis, K. K. (2021).
 Cognitive Reserve, cognition, and real-world functioning in MCI: A systematic review and meta-analysis.
 Journal of Clinical and Experimental Neuropsychology, 43(10), 991–1005. https://doi.org/10.1080/13803395.2022.2047160